Sunday, May 26, 2024

 Five days in Taipei

-I flew in from Hong Kong with Cathay Pacific on the afternoon of Saturday 29 May.
-Our licensed partner had pulled out all the stops to impress me.
-A town car picked me up from the airport and sped me into town where I checked into the Grand Hyatt Taipei shortly before 4:00pm.
+I spent four nights in Taipei in 2004.
+At the time I was visiting our new Taiwanese licensed partner.
+After several days in Hong Kong, I flew to Taiwan with Cathay Pacific on Saturday 29 May.
+My flight landed shortly after 2:00pm.
+As expected, our licensed partner pulled out all the stops to impress me.
+A town car collected me from the airport and sped me into the central city where I checked into the Grand Hyatt Taipei.

 Longshan is dedicated to the bodhisattva of mercy, Guanyin.
 However, in true Taiwanese style, more than 100 other gods and goddesses are worshipped in the rear and side halls.
 To quote the Lonely Planet Guide, "Matsu, the goddess of the sea, is enshrined in the back centre; Wenchang Dijun, the god of literature, to the far right (he’s particularly popular during student exam time); red-faced Guan Gong, the god of war and patron of police and gangsters is enshrined to the far left; and in front of that is the Old Man Under the Moon, known as the Matchmaker or the Chinese Cupid."

 The main hall is dominated by an imposing statue of a seated Chiang.
 An honour guard, in white uniform, stands watch at its base.
-Without a doubt, the statue is modelled on the Lincoln Memorial in Washington DC.
+Without a doubt, the statue has been modelled on the Lincoln Memorial in Washington DC.
 Once every hour, the honour guard changes.
 I stopped long enough to witness this slick ceremony unfold.

 A more modest memorial, a white marble wall, commemorates the Victims of the White Terror, a draconian response to uprisings that took place when martial law was imposed in 1949.
 The events of this era are immortalized and remembered in more detail in the neighbouring 228 Peace Memorial Park.